Infiniti: The beginning

 The Infiniti brand was introduced in the United States in 1989 to target the premium vehicle segments in the United States that would not have otherwise fit in with Nissan's mainstream offering, and partially influenced by the Plaza Accord of 1985.
-The brand was created around the same time other automaker rivals Toyota and Honda developed their Lexus and Acura premium brands, respectively.
+The brand was created around the same time automaker rivals Toyota and Honda developed their Lexus and Acura premium brands, respectively.
 As the Japanese government invoked voluntary export restraints, it became more effective for automakers to export fewer but more expensive cars to the U.S. market.

-The marque launched with two models, the Q45, and the M30 that were previously sold at Japanese Nissan Store dealership networks.
-The Q45 was based on the all new second generation JDM Nissan President on a five millimeter shorter wheelbase platform at 2,875 mm (113.2 in).
+The marque launched with two models: the Q45 and the M30 that were previously sold at Japanese Nissan Store dealership networks.
+The Q45 was based on the all new second-generation JDM Nissan President on a five millimeter shorter wheelbase platform at 2,875 mm (113.2 in).
 Starting with model year 1992, the wheelbase matched the President's wheelbase at 2880 mm (113.4 in).
-The Q45 included a 278 hp V8 engine, four wheel steering, and active suspension system offered on the first generation Q45t.
+The Q45 included a 278 hp V8 engine, four wheel steering, and active suspension system offered on the first-generation Q45t.
 The car's features would have made it competitive in the full-sized "luxury" segment against the Mercedes S-Class, BMW 7 Series, Jaguar XJ and Cadillac Fleetwood.